reconstructing a journey

 You will lose all your hair, and it’s going to happen very, very fast.

 I have a full report from this appointment, and a list of questions I asked the doctor along with the answers I received.
 I am still not sure if I want to share this in great detail, so for now I just took the report, extracted the very last bit of it and translated it to English.
-I think you can appreciate that it kind of reflects well the type of oncological patient I have always been: curious, communicative, participating.
+I think you can appreciate that it kind of reflects well the type of patient I have always been: curious, communicative, participating.
 The hospital and my doctors have always respected my autonomy and encouraged me to exercise full agency during my treatment.

 November 02, 2023